boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 Translates to the STL's major version number.

+MAJOR version upgrades require a code review and possibly significant changes.
+Even functions with the same name might change their behavior.

 #### `FIO_VERSION_MINOR`

 Translates to the STL's minor version number.

+Please review your code before adopting a MINOR version upgrade.

 #### `FIO_VERSION_PATCH`

 Translates to the STL's patch version number.

+PATCH versions should be adopted as soon as possible (they contain bug fixes).

 #### `FIO_VERSION_BETA`